 While drones improve emergency responders’ ability to assist the public, they also protect emergency responders.
 They can carry out tasks that previously would have required human intervention and may have put personnel at risk.
 The superior oversight they provide to those responsible for managing incidents also helps them make informed decisions that reduce risk to emergency service employees.

 In 2024, emergency responders will likely increase their use of drones and other uncrewed vehicles, finding innovative ways to deploy and utilise them.
 The ability to fit these devices with various technologies makes them highly versatile and enables organisations to equip them for specialist applications at a relatively low cost.
+Learn more about drone emergency response technology in this article.

 7. Accessible iterations for smaller teams